Carick of Hunter Moon

 As for the writer.
 It is best to remember that whatever the reviewer says, they are taking the time to review, and they did take the time to read the story which should be appreciated.
 Do not take offense to criticism, because most of the time, it is kindly meant and often the criticism is helpful in developing you as a writer.
 (A)

 Back to me

-Fishing for reviews I dislike this, ex-specially I not going to write any more of this story on less I get X reviews, grow up so on principle, I will not review your story if you do this
+Fishing for reviews I dislike this, ex-specially I not going to write any more of this story not unless I get X reviews, grow up.

 Place to find a good read for free